© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/no-deal-immigration-arrangements-for-eu-citizens-moving-to-the-uk-after-brexit/no-deal-immigration-arrangements-for-eu-citizens-arriving-after-brexit

-The United Kingdom will be leaving the European Union on 31 October 2019.
-This paper sets out the immigration arrangements for EU citizens1 in the event that the UK leaves the EU without a deal.
+A Brexit deal has been agreed in principle with the EU.
+If the withdrawal agreement is not signed by the UK and the EU, the United Kingdom could still leave the European Union without a deal on 31 January 2020.
+This paper sets out the immigration arrangements for EU citizens[footnote 1] in the event that the UK leaves the EU without a deal.

-This paper sets out the different arrangements that will apply to EU citizens who are moving to the UK after Brexit on 31 October 2019 and their family members2.
+This paper sets out the different arrangements that will apply to EU citizens who are moving to the UK after Brexit on 31 January 2020 and their family members[footnote 2].
 They replace those set out in the policy paper that was published on 28 January 2019.

 Irish citizens’ rights are unaffected by these new arrangements.
 They can continue to come to the UK to live and work as now.